cerb/cerb.github.io/_docs/using/workers.md

 permalink: /docs/workers/
 jumbotron:
   title: Workers
-  #tagline: ...
+  tagline: The people who get things done
 ---

-The representatives that act on behalf of your organization are called **workers**.
+The representatives that act on behalf of your organization are **workers**.

 A worker with unrestricted privileges is an **administrator**.